-Building upon the experiences acquired by the programme team over the last ten years the programme has established policies that value student diversity whilst collaborating with strategies that have been implemented at University level.
+Building upon the experiences acquired by the programme team over the last ten years the programme will work towards establishing new policies that value student diversity whilst collaborating with strategies that have been implemented at University level.

-Drawing from the past experiences of meeting the learning needs of students with differing abilities, the team are expected to ensure that preparation of learning materials meets the needs of all students who enrol upon the programme.
-Students who have individual learning needs are encouraged to access specialist support through Student Services.
+Drawing from past experiences of meeting the learning needs of students with differing abilities, the team are expected to ensure that preparation of learning materials meets the needs of all students who enrol upon the programme.
+Students who have individual learning needs will be encouraged to access specialist support through Student Services.
 Once assessed by Student Services there is a range of measures/strategies that may be implemented in the form of additional time for assessments, provision of audio equipment or laptop computers to assist with note taking in lectures.